On solvable compact Clifford-Klein forms: Proof of Theorem

-Assume now that we are given a homogeneous space of a reductive type $G/H$, and that $G$ is connected and linear, thus, $G\subset GL(V)$.
+An important notion which we use in the proof of Theorem \ref{thm:Gamma} is the notion of a syndetic hull \cite{w-a}. \begin{definition} A {\it syndetic hull} of a subgroup $\Gamma$ of a Lie group $G$ is a subgroup $B$ of $G$ such that $B$ is connected, $B$ contains $\Gamma$ and $\Gamma\setminus B/$ is compact. \end{definition} One of the important tools used in the proof of Theorem \ref{thm:Gamma} is the following. \begin{lemma} Assume that $G/H$ is a homogeneous space of reductive type.
+If a discrete solvable subgroup $\Gamma\subset G$ acts properly and co-compactly on $G/H$, then it admits a syndetic hull $B$, which is a connected solvable Lie subgroup admitting a uniform lattice $\Gamma$.
+The syndetic hull $B$ acts properly and co-compactly on $G/H$. \end{lemma} \begin{proof} The proof of Lemma \ref{lemma:syndetic} follows from the theorem. \begin{theorem}[\cite{mfj}, Section 1.6] Let $V$ be a finite-dimensional real vector space and $\Lambda$ a virtually solvable subgroup of $GL(V)$.
+Then there exists at least one closed virtually solvable subgroup $S\subset GL(V)$ containing $\Lambda$ such that: \begin{enumerate} \item $S$ has finitely many components and each component meets $\Lambda$; \item (syndeticity) there exists a compact set $K\subset H$ such that $S=K\cdot \Lambda$; \item $S$ and $\Lambda$ have the same Zariski closure in $GL(V)$. \end{enumerate} \end{theorem} We continue the proof of Lemma \ref{lemma:syndetic} as follows.
+Assume that we are given a homogeneous space of a reductive type $G/H$, and that $G$ is connected and linear, thus, $G\subset GL(V)$.
 Assume that $\Gamma$ is a solvable discrete subgroup of $G$ acting properly and co-compactly on $G/H$.
 Consider the Zariski closure $L=\bar\Gamma$.
-Apply Theorem \ref{thm:syndetic} to $\Gamma$ (instead of $G$).
-We obtain that there exists a subgroup $B\subset GL(V)$ such that $B\supset\Gamma$ and $\bar{\Gamma}=\bar B=L$ (that is, we have $B$ instead of $H$ in Theorem \ref{thm:syndetic}).
+Apply Theorem \ref{thm:syndetic} to $\Gamma$ (instead of $\Lambda$).
+We obtain that there exists a subgroup $B\subset GL(V)$ such that $B\supset\Gamma$ and $\bar{\Gamma}=\bar B=L$ (that is, we have $B$ instead of $S$ in Theorem \ref{thm:syndetic}).
 Since $L$ is the Zariski closure of $\Gamma$, it is also solvable.
 Therefore, since $\bar B=L$, we obtain a (virtually) solvable subgroup $B$ such that $\Gamma\setminus B$ is compact.
 Consider the connected component $B_0$.
 Note that $B$ has only finite number of connected components, hence $B_0$ is a connected Lie subgroup in $G$.
 Clearly, $B_0$ must be solvable.
-Since the Lie subgroup $B$ contains a uniform lattice $B\subset G$, so does $B_0$.
-This is a consequence (for example) of the following facts (see \cite{vgs}, Chapter 1, Sections 4.1 and 4.2): \begin{itemize} \item For a closed subgroup $S$ in a Lie group $R$ a discrete subgroup $\Gamma\subset R$ has the property $\Gamma\cap S$ is a uniform lattice in $S$ if and only if $S\cdot\Gamma$ is closed in $R$, \item the followng two conditions are equivalent: a) $S$ is a closed Lie subgroup such that $S\cdot\Gamma$ is closed, b) the map $\varphi: \Gamma/S\cap\Gamma\rightarrow R/S$ which is a restriction of the projection $R\rightarrow R/S$ has a discrete image. \end{itemize} Applying the latter to $R=B$ and $S=B_0$, one obtains that $B_0\cap\Gamma$ is a uniform lattice in $B_0$. \begin{definition}{\rm The subgroup $B\subset G$ constructed in Theorem \ref{thm:syndetic} will be called the {\it syndetic hull} of $\Gamma$.} \end{definition}
+Since the Lie subgroup $B$ contains a uniform lattice $\Gamma$, so does $B_0$.
+Note that the last claim of the lemma follows from Proposition \ref{prop:discrete-connected}. \end{proof}